About the Mary River Catchment

 Caitlin Mill – B.Env.Sc (Environmental Science)

-Experienced with biocondition monitoring and reporting, water quality monitoring and data analysis, aquatic fauna surveying, GIS mapping, report writing
+Experienced with project design, implementation and management, biocondition monitoring and reporting, water quality monitoring and data analysis, aquatic fauna surveying, GIS mapping, report writing, drone operation.

 Experienced with report writing, frog monitoring, BioCondition monitoring and Index of Stream Condition assessment frog monitoring, gully monitoring and data entry.

-Debbie Seal -Administration, financial management, marketing.
-Coordinator of the Noosa Festival of Water, support for the Gerry Cook Hatchery, Gympie STEM Hub and Cooloola Nature and Valley Bees.
+Debbie Seal – Administration, Executive support, financial management, marketing.
+Support for the Mary River cod breeding program, Gympie STEM Hub, Cooloola Nature and Valley Bees.

 - Community Waterwatch Program in partnership with 110 volunteers monitoring 105 sites across the catchment, supported by the Gympie, Noosa and Sunshine Coast Councils and HQPlantations.

-- Educational activities including publishing the Codline newsletter, Mary River Month, organising the Noosa Festival of Water at Lake Macdonald, educational programs with school students, plus workshops, field days and other festivals and shows.
+- Educational activities including publishing the Codline newsletter, Mary River Month, educational programs with school students, plus workshops, field days and other festivals and

 The MRCCC also auspices Valley Bees, Cooloola Nature, the Gerry Cook Fish Hatchery and the Gympie Region STEM hub.